Supergiovane/node-red-contrib-knx-ultimate/README-WIKI.md

 1) Create the EN page in the wiki repo
    - Path: ../node-red-contrib-knx-ultimate.wiki
    - Filename: `Your-Page-Title.md` (use spaces as in the displayed title)
-   - Top of file: add the language bar (absolute links) or let the scripts generate it later.
+   - Content: focus on the body only; front matter and navigation are injected automatically by the tooling.
 2) Generate translations
    - Run: `npm run translate-wiki`
    - This creates `it-Your-Page-Title.md`, `de-Your-Page-Title.md`, `zh-CN-Your-Page-Title.md` if missing.